What is the Consumer Price Index (CPI)?

 Limitations of the Consumer Price Index

 - The Consumer Price Index may not be applicable to all population groups.
-For example, CPI-U better represents the U.S. urban population but doesn’t reflect the status of the population in rural areas.
+For example, CPI-U (Urban) better represents the U.S. urban population but doesn’t reflect the status of the population in rural areas.

 - CPI doesn’t produce official estimates for subgroups of a population.